BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/playing_with_numbers.md

 We can use our `Math` methods, and our arithmetic operators together to create more powerful functions.

 The function defined below can generate a random integer within a range.
+We'll be covering functions in much more depth in a little bit.
+For now feel free to type the function definition below into your terminal *exactly as it appears*

 ```js
 function randomNum(min, max) {